OctopusDeploy/docs/docs/support/call-jenkins-rest-api-from-powershell.md

 ![](images/restapidocs.png)

-## Triggering the Build
+## Triggering the build

 We now have the links that we need to trigger a build, and the crumb that is required by Jenkins with each API request.
-Let's finish off the Powershell script that will make this final request to start a build in Jenkins.
+Let's finish off the PowerShell script that will make this final request to start a build in Jenkins.

 ```
 $user = 'user'